 Editorial Process

 The Young Researcher is edited by secondary school students working closely with scholars and active researchers at universities and in the community.
 It operates a blind peer-reviewed process, following those in established, academic research journals.
-Articles submitted are read blindly by at least three editors to ensure the highest possible quality of accepted articles.
+Articles submitted are read blindly by at least three reviwers to ensure the highest possible quality of accepted articles.

 Pool of Consulting Editors